sourcegraph/handbook/content/benefits-pay-perks/pay-expenses/compensation/leveling-guide.md

   <tr>
    <td><strong>IC6</strong>
    </td>
-   <td><strong>Thought Leader:</strong> Sought by senior management (SVP/VP) for advice.
+   <td>Sought by senior management (SVP/VP) for advice.
 Provides vision and road map to navigate major transformational trends within the industry.
 Represents company externally with singular authority.
 For some job functions at Sourcegraph, we won't have a business need for IC 5 and IC 6 level teammates.
    </td>
    <td>Thought leadership has led to visionary innovations, adoption of new methodologies, and/or strategic technical road maps.
 Opinion carries weight at the highest levels.
    </td>